AkanshDivker/Simple-ECS/README.md

 ### Prerequisites

-I recommend using Unity 2018.3 or later for this project.
+This project requires Unity 2019.1 or later.
 You will also need the following packages, which can be added through the **Package Manager** window.

 ```
 Entities (com.unity.entities)